-ENV 302 COMMUNITY RESEARCH II (+ Lab)
+ENV 302 COMMUNITY RESEARCH II (+ LAB) CREDITS: 4

 This course is the second, required component of the Community-Based Research Project.
 Students continue the yearlong analysis of a local environmental issue with detailed fieldwork and extended site visits, developing important skills in group oriented tasks.
 Students must enroll in both ENV 301 (fall) and ENV 302 (spring).
 Offered spring.
-Prerequisite: FNV 301
+Prerequisite: ENV 301

-ENV 303 COMMUNITY BASED PROJECT MANAGEMENT
+ENV 303 COMMUNITY BASED PROJECT MANAGEMENT CREDITS: 8

 This course challenges students' to work with a community partner to apply the knowledge and skills they have acquired through their early course work.
 Students identify, or create, projects within their communities to address environmentally relevant issues.
 Online lectures and discussions assist students with project design and management, fieldwork, data gathering and analysis.
 The majority of the course time will be devoted to working on the project with community members.
 At the end of the semester students present their results to their community partner at a public presentation and deliver a final project report.
-Offered fall.
+Offered online fall (starting fall 2017).
 Prerequisites: Junior standing, an average GPA of 2.0 in the following courses: ENV 100, ENV 120, and ENV 201, and matriculation in the online Environmental Science degree program.

-ENV 304 GEOGRAPHIC INFORMATION SYSTEMS II
+ENV 304 GEOGRAPHIC INFORMATION SYSTEMS II CREDITS: 4

 Students in this course should be proficient in the basics of Geographic Information Systems (GIS) and the ESRI ArcGIS software platform, including bringing data into a project, manipulating it, and creating a map layout.
 In this intermediate course students are expected to move from tutorial-based learning and exercises to developing their own research project.
 Offered spring.
-Prerequisite: ENV 204
+Prerequisite: ENV 204 local social and environmental problems in sustainable and fair ways.
+Offered fall of evennumbered years.
+Prerequisite: SOC 101

-ENV 305 COMMUNITIES AND ENVIRONMENT
+ENV 305 COMMUNITIES AND ENVIRONMENT CREDITS: 4

 This course examines how social organizations and structures such as the distribution of power are shaped by what we call nature or the environment.
-Students seek to understand the interactions between environmental issues and social processes such as culture, community and social inequality, and how that influences our approaches to global as well as local social and environmental problems in sustainable and fair ways.
-Offered fall of even-numbered years.
-Prerequisite: SOC 101
+Students seek to understand the interactions between environmental issues and social processes such as culture, community and social inequality, and how that influences our approaches to global as well as

-ENV 306 INTRODUCTION ENVIRONMENTAL LAW and POLICY
+ENV 306 INTRODUCTION ENVIRONMENTAL LAW AND POLICY CREDITS: 4